 Pursuant to the terms of the Agreement, Prophecy agreed to assume all liabilities of the Apogee Subsidiaries, including legal and tax liabilities associated with the Pulacayo Project.
-During Apogee's financial year ended June 30, 2014, it received notice from the Servicio de Impuestos Nacionales, the national tax authority in Bolivia, that ASC Bolivia LDC Sucursal Bolivia, the Company's wholly-owned subsidiary, owed approximately Bs42,000,000 (\$6,813,611) in taxes, interest and penalties relating to a historical tax liability in an amount originally assessed at approximately \$760,000 in 2004, prior to Apogee acquiring the subsidiary in 2011.
+During Apogee's financial year ended June 30, 2014, it received notice from the Servicio de Impuestos Nacionales, the national tax authority in Bolivia, that ASC Bolivia LDC Sucursal Bolivia, the Company's wholly-owned subsidiary, owed approximately Bs42,000,000 (\$6,808,093) in taxes, interest and penalties relating to a historical tax liability in an amount originally assessed at approximately \$760,000 in 2004, prior to Apogee acquiring the subsidiary in 2011.
 Apogee disputed the assessment and disclosed to the Company that it believed the notice was improperly issued.
 The Company continued to dispute the assessment and hired local legal counsel to pursue an appeal of the tax authority's assessment on both substantive and procedural grounds.

 On May 26, 2015, the Company received a positive Resolution issued by the Bolivian Constitutional Court that among other things, declared null and void the previous Resolution of the Bolivian Supreme Court issued in 2011 (that imposed the tax liability on ASC Bolivia LDC Sucursal Bolivia) and sent the matter back to the Supreme Court to consider and issue a new Resolution.
-The Company plans to continue to vigorously defend its position and make submissions to the Supreme Court during the new hearing.
-Based on these developments, the tax claim amount of \$6,813,611 was classified as non-current liabilities.
+The Company plans to continue to vigorously defend its position and make

-Notes to the Condensed Interim Consolidated Financial Statements For the three months ended March 31, 2016 and 2015 (Expressed in Canadian Dollars) (Unaudited)
+Notes to the Condensed Interim Consolidated Financial Statements For the three and six month period ended June 30, 2016 and 2015 (Expressed in Canadian Dollars) (Unaudited)